inf0rmatix/design_grid/README.md

  <img src="https://codecov.io/gh/inf0rmatix/design_grid/branch/master/graph/badge.svg?token=7OWGIYJD5Y"/>
 </a>

+Implement designs just like in Figma.
+Arrange your widgets in a grid and make your designer happy.

 Design Grid streamlines your workflow and saves time.
 Easily configure multiple devices and screen sizes while reducing boilerplate code.
 Its user-friendly design makes integration effortless, allowing you to focus on your project's core.

 The classic use-case of implementing a colum-based design.
 Use ResponsiveDesignGrid to implement a bootstrap-like design system where every element has a different column-span based on breakpoints.